HomeArticlesComparisonEmail vs Paid Ads

 Paid Ads: The Economics in Depth

 Those 167 customers, nurtured by email, make an average of 2.8 additional purchases over 12 months.
 CLV climbs to Rs 7,200.
-Total 12-month revenue from this cohort: Rs 12,02,400 against Rs 3,00,000 ad spend.
-True ROAS: 4:1.
-The paid channel is profitable — but only when paired with retention.
+Total 12-month revenue from this cohort comes to Rs 12,02,400 against Rs 3,00,000 ad spend, a true ROAS of 4:1.
+The paid channel is profitable, but only when paired with retention.

 Channel benchmarks vary sharply.
 Google Search delivers intent-based clicks at higher CPCs but higher conversion rates.
 Meta (Facebook and Instagram) delivers cheaper clicks at lower conversion rates but unmatched audience targeting depth.
-LinkedIn CPCs are Rs 200–600 but deliver B2B audiences that convert at high contract values.
+LinkedIn CPCs run Rs 200-600 but deliver B2B audiences that convert at high contract values.
 Use the CPC Calculator to model cost per acquisition across channels before committing budget.

 ROAS is the industry standard for evaluating paid campaigns.
 A 3:1 ROAS is the minimum threshold for profitability for most e-commerce businesses with a 30-35% gross margin.
 A 6:1 ROAS signals strong campaign-product fit and warrants scaling.
 Below 2:1, the campaign is destroying value even before accounting for operational costs.

-The critical risk of paid ads is platform dependence. iOS 14.5 privacy changes reduced Facebook ad attribution accuracy by 30–40% for many advertisers.
+The critical risk of paid ads is platform dependence. iOS 14.5 privacy changes reduced Facebook ad attribution accuracy by 30-40% for many advertisers.
 Google algorithm updates have shifted search volume and CPC dynamics multiple times.
-A business with 100% of its acquisition from paid channels is one platform policy change away from a revenue crisis.
+A business with 100% of its acquisition from paid channels sits one platform policy change away from a revenue crisis.

 The Compounding Advantage of Running Both Together